YueYaiba/DIY-Cloud-Gaming/README.md

 ## Android Software

 • Install [Moonlight](https://play.google.com/store/apps/details?id=com.limelight) from the Google Play Store.
+This is to actually stream your pc to your device.
 • Install [Termux](https://github.com/termux/termux-app/releases), just download and install the universal apk for the latest stable release.
+This is a command terminal for android.
 • Install [Termux-Widget](https://github.com/termux/termux-widget/releases) do NOT download any termux stuff from the Google Play Store, those apps are not updated anymore.
+This is a widget tool to run scripts as shortcuts on your android homescreen.
 • Install [Wireguard](https://download.wireguard.com/android-client/) (Needed for the VPN setup)

 At this point you can already setup Moonlight and Sunshine and stream your PC to your device on your local network and see how the performance is.